SamLau95/rubiks_solver/readme.txt

 We found an open source Rubik's Cube solver at http://pastebin.com/KwGMujyB and used Nitrous.IO to collaborate in real-time as opposed to git, which would involve pushing milestones.
 We documented the old code on paper and verbally.

+Note that we did not implement the solving algorithm ourselves.
+However, possible ideas for solving algorithms are:
+- Breadth-First Search (brute-force, slow, probably only reason for ~5 moves away)
+- A* Search (faster with good heuristic - possible to use # of tiles wrong)

 Screenshorts at http://imgur.com/w29x7IA,beWWBoy,5SlVuxC#0